Study complementary subjects to become fluent in both and enhance your skills with a Year in Industry.

 Your second year continues teaching you the fundamentals of both disciplines, and more specialist modules start to be introduced.

 You will spend this year out in industry if you successfully obtain a placement.
-You will be supported in achieving this by our dedicated Industrial Placement Manager, who is there to help you with your CV, give you interview tips, arrange interviews on campus, and visit you on placement to ensure everything is going well.
+You will be supported in achieving this by our dedicated Industrial Placements Team, who is there to help you with your CV, give you interview tips, arrange interviews on campus, and will keep in touch with you while you are on your placement to ensure everything is going well.
 We have excellent relationships with a strong portfolio of companies from large multinationals such as IBM and Airbus UK, to smaller companies such as YorkTest and Informed Solutions.

 Your year in industry gives you a chance to use what you have learned during your degree.
 As well as being paid a good salary, students who take a year in industry generally achieve better grades, develop a broader range of skills and are more attractive to future employers.
 Some students even find a job with their placement company before they graduate.